Garhgaon

 Gargaon (Tai-Ahom:Tsé-hung;/as/) is a historic city in Assam, India and served as the capital of the Ahom kingdom for many years.
 It was built by the Ahom king Suklenmung (Gargaiya Roja) in 1540.
 It lies 13 km east of present-day Sivasagar City, headquarters of the Sivasagar district.
 The palace structures were made of stone and wood.
-In 1747 Pramatta Singha, son of Rudra Singha, constructed a brick wall of about 5 km in length surrounding the Gargaon palace and the masonry gate leading to it.
+In 1747, Pramatta Singha, son of Rudra Singha, constructed a brick wall of about 5 km in length surrounding the Gargaon palace and the masonry gate leading to it to boost security.

 The old palace was destroyed and the present day seven-storied palace was rebuilt around 1752 by Rajeswar Singha (Suremphaa) (1751–1769).

 History

 Suklenmung who intervened against a Toungoo dynasty attack on MongKwang in Kachin State of Myanmar was married to the princess Nang Sao Seng, the daughter of Chao Siu-Kwei of MongKwang.
 It is said that the Ahom capital Garhgoan was built at the suggestion of this Mong Kwang queen Nang Sao Seng.
 In 1575, the king of Mongkwang, Chao Ka Pha II took shelter in Ahom territory after his state was devastated by the Burmese.